 For more advanced cases, eyelid surgery may be necessary to help your eyelids close, provide optic realignment or to increase the size of the eye socket and reduce optic nerve pressure.

 If you have thyroid dysfunction, contact us today to schedule an eye exam to determine if you have thyroid eye disease.
-With proper diagnosis, we can help you better understand the disease and discuss your treatment options.
-Call 480-994-5012 or click here.
+With a proper diagnosis, we can help you better understand the disease and discuss your treatment options.